 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Taurus not far from Mars.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling between the constellations of Taurus, Aries and Cetus, not far from Venus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen travelling across the constellation of Gemini.
+Venus: The sister planet can be seen near Mercury travelling between the constellations of Taurus, Aries and Cetus.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Uranus: The gas giant can be seen in the constellation of Pisces with the use of a telescope.